Data protection and privacy

 Our planning applications website allows you to search, view detailed information of valid applications submitted to the authority.
 You can also track the progress and submit comments relating to applications being considered.

-Due to works to our IT infrastructure, our planning application website will be unavailable on 24th January 2020 and 24th, 25th and 26th February 2020.
+Due to works to our IT infrastructure, our planning application website will be unavailable 24th, 25th and 26th February 2020.
 We apologise for any inconvenience this may cause.
+You can view application details at our headquarters at Castle House.
+We recommend you contact our Customer Services Team to arrange a suitable time.

 Please note: To enable you to submit a comment and track the progress of an application using our planning application website, you must register as a user on our website and login beforehand.
 Also, for a householder or minor commercial application, in the event of an appeal that proceeds by way of the expedited procedure, comments made about the application will be sent to the Secretary of State.
 There will be no opportunity to make further comments.